MASTG-TECH-0133: Software Composition Analysis (SCA) of iOS Dependencies by Scanning Package Manager Artifacts

 To test with dependency-check, we need to retrieve the dependency manager's corresponding file:

-- For Carthage it is the file
+- For Carthage, it is the file

-- For SwiftPM it is the file
+*.podspecorPodfile.lock - For SwiftPM, it is the file

 - To start a scan for a project using SwiftPM, execute the following command to scan the